Tomcattt/pops_internship/README.md

-# Pops Internship - Data Analyst Intern & Data Consulting
+# POPS Internship - Data Analyst & Data Consulting

 ## Tools used and mastered